sehlen-bsi/botan-docs/docs/cryptodoc/src/05_08_ml_dsa.rst

      expansion of ``A_hat``, as well as the NTT for ``s_1``, ``s_2``, and ``t_0`` are done :srcref:`prior to the actual signing operation
-     <src/lib/pubkey/dilithium/dilithium_common/dilithium.cpp:132|Dilithium_Signature_Operation>`
+     <src/lib/pubkey/dilithium/dilithium_common/dilithium.cpp:138|Dilithium_Signature_Operation>`
      to amortize the complexity of these operations across multiple consecutive signature generations.
 The same applies to the calculation of ``tr``.
-   - Step 1: Botan (as of version 3.12.0) does not yet support the application-defined context string as specified in [FIPS-204]_ Algorithm 2; the context is always empty.
+   - Step 1: Botan (up to and including version 3.13.0) does not yet support the application-defined context string as specified in [FIPS-204]_ Algorithm 2; the context is always empty.
 See `GitHub #4376
      <https://github.com/randombit/botan/issues/4376>`_.